 About Our Logo

-The logo of the Salem Award Foundation represents both those suffering from injustice, who may be unable to speak for themselves, and those who have the courage and the will to speak for them.
+The logo for Voices Against Injustice represents both those suffering from injustice, who may be unable to speak for themselves, and those who have the courage and the will to speak for them.
 It is a contemporary design because our focus is on what is happening in our world now and what can be done to promote human rights today.